Equitability and explosive synchronisation in multiplex and higher-order networks: Results

-In some sense, independent cluster synchronisation is `generic': clusters are independent unless they are synchronised ($\bx_C = \bx_{C'}$, which we can resolve by merging synchronised clusters together), or there is a non-trivial linear relation between them, as we illustrate next.

-There are several ways in which a cluster may fail to be independent: \begin{itemize} \item[(1)] there are \emph{synchronised clusters}, that is, $\bx_C = \bx_{C'}$ for some $C \neq C'$, which immediately implies $\bg^{(m)}(x_C,x_{C'}) = \mathbf{0}$ identically 0;
+In some sense, independent cluster synchronisation is `generic': clusters are independent unless they are synchronised ($\bx_C = \bx_{C'}$, which we can resolve by merging synchronised clusters together), or there is a linear relation between them.
+Namely, the following are the different ways in which a solution may fail to be independent with respect to a partition: \begin{itemize} \item[(1)] there are \emph{synchronised clusters}, that is, $\bx_C = \bx_{C'}$ for some $C \neq C'$, which immediately implies $\bg^{(m)}(x_C,x_{C'}) = \mathbf{0}$ identically 0;

 \item[(2)] the \emph{coupling} between two clusters is \emph{zero} despite not being (identically) synchronised, that is, $\bg^{(m)}(x_C,x_{C'}) = \mathbf{0}$ even though $\bx_C \neq \bx_{C'}$;

 (As an example, consider a sinusoidal Kuramoto coupling function